syncfusion-content/maui-docs/MAUI/Range-Slider/migration.md

 ---
 layout: post
-title: Migrate from Xamarin SfRangeSlider to .NET MAUI SfRangeSlider | Syncfusion
+title: Migrate Xamarin SfRangeSlider to .NET MAUI SfRangeSlider | Syncfusion
 description: Learn here all about Migrating from Syncfusion Xamarin RangeSlider to Syncfusion .NET MAUI RangeSlider control and more.
 platform: MAUI
 control: SfRangeSlider